 Perform the steps one after another for pre-migration analysis.

-- Start the software application and select the option Pre-migration on the bottom-right of the welcome screen.
+- Start the Kernel software and select the option Pre-migration on the bottom-left of the welcome screen.

 - Click the (+) button to add a pre-migration job.

 - Here, select the mailboxes you wish to migrate.
-You can find specific mailboxes by entering specific keywords in Mailbox Name, Email Address and Load Agent search filters.
-Make selection and click Next.
+You can find specific mailboxes by entering keywords in Mailbox Name, Email Address, and Load Agent search filters.
+Make a selection and click Next.

-In this page, you can set filters on Message Classes, Date range and Folders criteria.
+On this page, you can set filters on Message Classes, Date range, and Folders criteria.
+You can add message classes as required.

 You can include or exclude a specific date range for the mailboxes filtering.